 The bottom line

 Wear and tear on your spine is a common complaint.
 But there are steps you can take to keep your back strong, healthy and free of pain.
 And if you do develop back problems, treatment can bring relief.
+To learn more about your back and neck pain, take our free back and neck pain assessment.

 To learn more about keeping your spine healthy, check out: